 The uThukela district municipality asset renewal plan is aimed at rebuilding or replacing parts of an asset to enable it to the original capacity and performance, and materially extend its useful life (which may be a full or partial extension of life - i.e. less than its original expected useful life).
 The plan is supported by resources such as financial to ensure its feasibility. uThukela district municipality had adopted the asset management policy together with the operational, repairs and maintenance plan.

-The Asset Management plan was presented to Council for adoption on the 21 May 2021 and is due for the review in 2022.
+The Asset Management plan was presented to Council for adoption on the 25 May 2022.

 3.4.1.19 THE INFRASTRUCTURE PROCUREMENT STRATEGY